-But Agira is known above all for its delicious sweets called Cassatelle di Agira, a kind of panzerotto filled with cocoa and almonds, flavored with cinnamon.
+But Agira is known, above all, for its delicious treats called Cassatelle di Agira, “panzerotti” filled with cocoa and almonds, flavored with cinnamon.
 I recommend you taste and buy them at Bottega delle Cassatelle.
 Here, they are so delicious!
 If you are going to visit Agira in Autumn, in the month of November, join the local festival dedicated to this Sicilian dessert.

 For accommodation I recommend Case al Borgo-Agira Center-Home Relais, with spectacular views of the countryside and a beautiful swimming pool.
 It is the perfect place for those looking for relaxation away from the busy city.
 At their restaurant you can also taste the local cuisine.